KiCad/kicad-source-mirror/Documentation/development/road-map-r5.md

 - None.

 **Status:**
 - In progress.
-Most of the developer documentation has been convert to [Doxygen markdown](http://www.stack.nl/~dimitri/doxygen/manual/markdown.html) and the [output][kicad-docs] is rebuilt automatically when a commit is made to the KiCad repo.
+Most of the developer documentation has been converted to [Doxygen markdown](http://www.stack.nl/~dimitri/doxygen/manual/markdown.html) and the [output][kicad-docs] is rebuilt automatically when a commit is made to the KiCad repo.